 Other highlights included:

-- Having our home parked so close to the centre of Barcelona to allow for easy visiting.
+- Having our home parked so close to the centre of Barcelona allowing easy visiting.

-- A month spent exploring and learning some of the culture of Tunisia.
+- A month spent exploring and learning some of Tunisia’s history and culture.

 - Climbing to the top of Penon Ifach in Calpe, after nearly a week stuck onboard due to bad weather.

-- The Sentier du Littoral – coastal path – in France.
-A French law exists which builds upon a Napoleonic code allowing citizens free access to the shore.
-This has resulted in private lands being reclaimed by the state to allow the provision of walkways along large sections of the coast.
+- The Sentier du Littoral (coastal path) in France.
+A French law exists which builds upon a Napoleonic code to allow citizens free access to the shore.
+The result is that private lands have been reclaimed by the state, with the creation of walkways along large sections of the coast.
 In most anchorages we visited, we were able to find a path to explore ashore.

 2019 was such a good season that it was difficult to come up with many bads.
 Two that stuck out: